 However, ensure that you have a valid driver’s license and wear a helmet for safety.
 Also, this is suitable only for experienced drivers as the roads are in bad condition and very narrow.

 Hiring a private driver is a suitable option if you don’t want to drive or if you’re traveling with a group.
-The driver will have knowledge of the island’s roads and attractions, and they can customize the itinerary based on your preferences.
+The driver will know the island’s roads and attractions, and they can customize the itinerary based on your preferences.
 This option allows you to relax and enjoy the sights while someone else handles the driving.

 You can arrange a private driver through your accommodation or book it online.
 Our hotel booked a driver for us, however, he was 30 minutes late, which was a bit annoying considering that we woke up early to beat the crowds.